MianSaadTahir/Solitaire/README.md

 # Solitaire

 **Klondike-Solitaire**  is a Python implementation of the classic Solitaire card game, following the traditional Klondike rules.
 The game allows users to interact with a graphical interface built using Pygame, featuring a fully functional deck of cards, tableau columns, foundation piles, and a stockpile.
-It implements different data structures including python lists, stacks, queues, array/list, linked lists and hash-map.
+It implements different data structures including lists, stacks, queues, array/list, linked lists and hash-map.

 ## Table of Contents
 - [Features](#features)